os-fun/simple-s3-concourse-resource/README.md

 ### `check`: Check for new revisions

-Checks the remote server for versions.
+Checks the remote server for new versions.

 ### `in`: Fetch from build service

-Downloads and reassembles chart from remote server.
+Downloads the latest uploaded file from the bucket.

 ### `out`: Not implemented